Gen I Capture Mechanics

 Note that the game is not actually performing any of these mathematical operations; the only actual arithmetic it's doing is within the F variable, while this is a probabilistic formula derived from the structure of the algorithm.
-Thus, these divisions are not integer divisions, and this formula can be rearranged at will without producing rounding errors or the like.
-This allows us to combine those two redundant divisions by B and remove some parentheses to create a cleaner formula:
+That means these divisions are not integer divisions, and this formula can be rearranged at will without producing rounding errors or the like.
+Thus we could, for instance, combine those divisions by B and get this equivalent, perhaps somewhat cleaner formula:

 This is a simple variable: it is 25 if the Pokémon you're trying to catch is asleep or frozen, 12 if it's poisoned, burned or paralyzed, and 0 otherwise.